Exemption Status Changes - Supervisors Guidance

 If an employee has concerns rooted in perceptions of status, prestige or value of their position

+Unfortunately, hourly status has come to be associated with entry-level or lower responsibility work.
 It is important to try and modernize this type of perception.
-FLSA exemption status does not affect an employee’s FTE, career architecture mapping, benefits and retirement or accrual of time off.
+FLSA and state labor regulations are designed to protect employees and ensure they are fairly compensated.
+Salaried or hourly status does not affect an employee’s FTE, career architecture mapping, benefits and retirement or accrual of time off.

 If an employee has concerns rooted in understanding when overtime is allowed or required